mdebellis/Basic_Reusable_Ontology/README.md

   punning) to maintain OWL DL compatibility.
 - Provides a clean, production-ready provenance layer for operational knowledge graphs.

-The name `bro_pro` is intentional: it represents the **most comprehensive and “professional”** BRO layer, suitable for systems that require both shared domain patterns and explicit provenance.

 ---

 ## Design Philosophy